-Celebration Hall to Municipal Marina - 20 minutes (see parking info below)
+St. Augustine Municipal Marina, 111 Avenida Menendez - 20 minutes (see parking info below)

 NOTE - The Bridge of Lions goes up on the hour and ½ past (every 30 minutes).
 Traffic is heavier during peak hours (7-9 AM and 4-6 PM) Please plan accordingly so you are not late for your event.